 Introduction

-We are often asked by both high school students and current undergraduates if where you go to college impacts your success when applying to medical school.
 Where you attend college will not determine your success in the medical school admissions process but you should be aware of some caveats.
-There are certainly some undergraduate colleges who have a high percentage of students who attend prestigious medical schools.
+There are certainly some undergraduate colleges that have a high percentage of students who attend prestigious medical schools.
 But, this has less to do with the college attended and more to do with how the student performs at that college and what they take advantage of while a student.

 All medical school applicants, regardless of the undergraduate college, must be high achieving to be successful in this process.